Asymmetric Errors: Introduction

 We need to extend it to cope with $\sigma^+_x,\sigma^-_x, \sigma^+_y, \sigma^-_y$ and thus $\sigma^+_u, \sigma^-_u$.

 In introductory texts this formula is used in problems like determining the speed from the distance travelled in a given time using $v=x/t$, or the acceleration due to gravity from the length and period of a simple pendulum using $g=4\pi^2 L/T^2$.
-In more advanced experimental work it is used in instances like calculating a branching ratio, $ Br={N-b \over \eta N_T}$, from some number $N$ of observed decays of $N_T$ particles, with a background $b$ and an efficiency $\eta$, or in fitting a straight line (or some more sophisticated function) to a set of values $\{x_i, y_i \pm \sigma_i\}$.
+In more advanced experimental work it is used in instances like calculating a branching ratio, $ Br={N-b \over \eta N_T}$, from some number $N$ of observed decays into the channel of interest out of a total of $N_T$ decays, with a background $b$ and an efficiency $\eta$, or in fitting a straight line (or some more sophisticated function) to a set of values $\{x_i, y_i \pm \sigma_i\}$.

 As a very basic pedagogical example we consider the measurement of the length $\ell$ of a rod by measuring the positions $x_1$ and $x_2$ of the two ends, with $\ell=x_2-x_1$.
 Working with pdfs, we have a two dimensional pdf $p(x_1,x_2)$.
 The pdf for $\ell$ is given by the convolution of the two individual pdfs